sandeepsa1/dsa/README.md

 This project implements the Ford-Fulkerson algorithm using an adjacency list to compute the maximum flow in a flow network.
 It computes the maximum flow in a flow network efficiently, making it suitable for large and sparse graphs.

 ### 13-edmonds-karp-algorithm
 Edmonds-Karp algorithm using an adjacency list to compute the maximum flow in a flow network.
-Difference with Ford-Fulkerson algorithm is the specific use of BFS to find the shortest augmenting paths, making Edmonds-Karp algorithm more efficient.
+Difference with Ford-Fulkerson algorithm is the specific use of BFS in Edmonds-Karp algorithm to find the shortest augmenting paths, making this more efficient.